 In the years I was home raising our children, I was actively involved in the community through church committees, charitable campaigns, and our children’s activities including nursery school and scouting.
 In 1974, after a Needs of Women Survey identified a critical need for affordable quality child care, I worked to establish the Wolfeboro Area Children’s Center.
 I was the Executive Director for 24 years and established seven programs to serve the childcare, early education for able and disabled children, and family service needs, regardless of income.
 One of these was the first certified mainstream preschool special education program in the State of New Hampshire.
 My work helped provide a more stable workforce for our economy.

 Upon retirement I continued my involvement in church and community while also focusing on extended family needs.
 I was involved with the Friends of Families of Carroll County, which identified a critical lack of affordable workforce housing.
 I was deeply concerned about the issue, having seen many of my staff at the Children’s Center struggle with finding housing they could afford.
 I served on an ad hoc housing committee of the Wolfeboro Planning Board which later led to the establishment of the Eastern Lakes Region Housing Coalition, of which I was the founding chair.
 The coalition, with a dedicated multi-community board of directors, continues its work in 14 regional communities, supporting efforts to remove barriers to workforce housing, to support the need for a stable workforce and for quality housing for our families.
 Harriman Hill was built in Wolfeboro as a model of Conservation Cluster development of workforce housing.
-Paul has been the driving force for the construction of the Cotton Valley Trail which will finally be completed by fall of 2017.
+Paul has been the driving force for the construction of the Cotton Valley Trail which was finally completed by fall of 2017.

 1978 Wolfeboro Citizen of the Year